 The hand-off memos are then collected for a full-year evaluation at the end of each cohort.
 At a formal retreat in May, staff and faculty reflect on the program and recommend curriculum revisions.

 For the curriculum to maintain its rigor and relevance, NYU Steinhardt faculty stay abreast of best practices in the classroom, teaching and learning theories, and new resources for student subgroups – especially those that have been underserved in the past, including emergent bilinguals and students with disabilities.

-“The one constant for the Teacher Residency is that we support residents to have a flexible learning mindset,” said Nada Ahmed, co-director of the NYU Teacher Residency, director of field studies, and clinical assistant professor of master of arts in teaching at NYU Steinhardt.
+“The one constant for the Teacher Residency is that we support residents to have a flexible learning mindset,” said Nada Ahmed, clinical assistant professor of master of arts in teaching at NYU Steinhardt.

 “We are educators preparing and inspiring the passion for teaching and learning for the next generation of educators.
 We inspire educators to be learners as leaders who question, advocate, innovate, and keep students and families at the center.
 It is our job to ensure that residents learn about the latest research, teach from the heart, take an anti-racist stance, receive deep coaching and mentoring, and constantly reflect in and on practice.”

 The Teacher Residency was born out of the idea that the combination of a rigorous curriculum and an immersive classroom placement is the most effective way to prepare teachers who can successfully reach all students.
 By definition, the program cannot be static but must constantly evolve.